rinkley1/fantasy-baseball/README.md

 The rows alternate team and corresponding result.
 So there are 20 rows.

 ## How I sourced:
-I'll loudly say that the way I got the data and CSV file is super inefficient and may not work the same next year when I try this again.
+I'll loudly announce that the way I got the data and CSV file is super inefficient and may not work the same next year when I try this again.

-I went to each week's results page, highlighted the necessary results (which meant also highlighting a bunch of unneccessary stuff), and then copying them to Excel.
-The formatting was wonky as shiffuh.
-But at least consistent week by week!
+I went to each week's results page, highlighted the necessary results — which meant also highlighting a bunch of unneccessary stuff — and then copied them to Excel.
+The formatting was extremely wonky, but at least consistent week by week!
 That means I could write a single program that goes week by week to write my data.